Weight Loss Drug Ozempic Could Be a Treatment For Addiction

 What does the science say about Ozempic as an addiction treatment?

-In animal studies, GLP-1 has previously been found to alter “satiety” signaling and affect reward-related brain changes for multiple drugs of abuse, including cocaine, alcohol, nicotine, and amphetamine.
+In animal studies, GLP-1 has previously been found to alter “satiety” signaling and affect reward-related brain changes for multiple drugs of abuse, including cocaine, alcohol, nicotine, and amphetamines.
 In research, rats given a GLP-1 analog sought out less cocaine or oxycodone, and African vervet monkeys drank less alcohol.

 Human clinical trials in humans have been more limited.
 A Danish study explored the use of exenatide, a first-generation GLP-1 analog, in people with alcohol use disorder.
 It found that when they were taking the drug, their brain’s reward centers lit up less on fMIRs when they were shown alcohol-related images.